osufuquila/website-docs/en/faq.md

 -----------------------

 - **My problem is not listed here**
-- Join our [discord](https://discord.ripple.moe) and ask your question in the #help channel of the server.
+- Join our [discord](https://discord.gg/87E2K46) and ask your question in the #⋞-rosu-questions-and-support channel of the server.